Joy-Division/JoyDict/zoe2/readme.md

 Anubis: Zone of the Enders -- titled Zone of the Enders: The 2nd Runner outside of Japan -- is the sequel to Zone of the Enders.
 While the codebase is primarily built upon ZOE's, it also incorproated the file archive and stream formats of MGS2.

-## Archive Files
+## Archive Data

-Two 32-bit digests, calculated with the function ``FS_StrCode``, are stored in place of filenames.
+Two 32-bit digests calculated with ``FS_StrCode()``, are stored in place of filenames.
 One is a hash of the original filename, and the other is a hash of only the original filename's extension.

 ```
 Filename  : 0xef8e8758